scullyio/scully/docs/scully-lib-core.md

 # Scully Core

+Scully has several core features, and they will be covered in his section.

-## Idle Monitor
+## Idle Monitor Service

-Scully implements the `IdleMonitorService` to hook into Zonejs.
-When Angular goes idle (**more precise, when all outgoing HTTP-requests are settled**)
+The `IdleMonitorService` hooks into Zonejs.
+When Angular goes idle (**more precisely, when all outgoing HTTP requests are settled**)
-Scully triggers Puppeteer, and knows when it's ready to render.
+Scully triggers Puppeteer in order to know when it is ready to render.

-Without this process, we have to resort to a (25 seconds) timeout. this is both slower and unprecise, some pages need even more time.
+Without this process it would have to resort to a (25 seconds), which is both slower and inaccurate.
+Some pages could need even more time.

-`IdleMonitorService` is available in `ScullyLibModule`.
+`IdleMonitorService` is in the `ScullyLibModule`.

 ## Router Service

-`ScullyRoutesService` is an service to provide to the user access to certains methods and observables to know the routes rendered by Scully.
+The `ScullyRoutesService` provides access to certain methods and observables in order to know the routes rendered by Scully.

+The observables and methods are listed blow:

 - available\$
 - unPublished\$